-• In connection with the acquisition of the TMR Group Entities, the Company will manage Shima Reinsurance Ltd. ("Shima Re"), Norwood Re Ltd. ("Norwood Re") and Blizzard Re Ltd. ("Blizzard Re"), which provide third-party investors with access to reinsurance risk formerly managed by the TMR Group Entities.
+In connection with the acquisition of the TMR Group Entities, the Company manages Shima Reinsurance Ltd. ("Shima Re"), Norwood Re Ltd. ("Norwood Re") and Blizzard Re Ltd. ("Blizzard Re") (together, the "TMR third-party capital vehicles"), which provide third-party investors with access to reinsurance risk formerly managed by the TMR Group Entities.
+Following the closing of the acquisition, some of the TMR third-party capital vehicles' legacy portfolios of in-force and expired contracts were transferred to other stop loss reinsurance providers.